avrdudes/avr-libc/README.md

 Note that to build AVR-LibC directly by cloning the GitHub repository, you will need to run the `bootstrap` script in the root directory first.
-AVR-LibC uses [autoconf](https://www.gnu.org/software/autoconf/) so be sure to use resent versions of `autoconf` (>= 1.9) and `automake` (>= 2.59) to generate the `configure` script and the `Makefiles`.
+AVR-LibC uses [autoconf](https://www.gnu.org/software/autoconf/) so be sure to use recent versions of `autoconf` (>= 1.9) and `automake` (>= 2.59) to generate the `configure` script and the `Makefile`s.
 This also requires Python being installed and available in the system path.